mxenabled/protobuf-opentracing/README.md

 ## Usage

-When laoded, this gem injects middleware into the RPC client flow which will decode tracing information and start a new active span.
+When loaded, this gem injects itself into the RPC server and client flow to include and handle tracing information on requests.
 See the [`opentracing`](https://rubygems.org/gems/opentracing/) gem for additional information.